trigaten/Learn_Prompting/docs/basics/intro.md

 This course will teach you how to communicate with AIs.
 Read the rest of this chapter, then check out other chapters that interest you.
 In particular, the applied prompting section may be of interest if you would like to see how professionals use AI to automate their work.
+You can experiment with AIs using resources like [Playground](https://beta.openai.com/playground), [other IDEs](https://learnprompting.org/docs/IDEs/intro), or simply using the interactive [Dyno](https://trydyno.com) embeds which you will see throughout this site.

+Before reading the next articles, it is important to note that you don't need any technical background to do prompt engineering.
+Most of it is trial and error, and you can learn as you go.

 [^1]: Technically, they are not "thinking" like humans, but this is a simple way to explain it.